-Located in: Czechia
+Located in: Czech Republic

 Charles University is one of the oldest in Europe, founded way back in 1348, and since then has grown into 17 different faculties.
 Its Third Faculty of Medicine is located in Prague and offers a 6-year medical programme in English, mixing theoretical training with real-world practise in some of the city's biggest hospitals.